datalayer/lexical-loro/lexical_loro/mcp/README.md

 ### Integration

-The server uses the `LexicalDocumentManager` to handle multiple documents and the `LexicalModel` for document operations.
+The server uses the `LexicalDocumentManager` to handle multiple models and the `LexicalModel` for document operations.
 Each document is managed as a separate Loro document with real-time collaboration capabilities.

 ## Architecture